 If you are looking to get into trading, there are various things you will need to know.
 The following is a quick look at what forex trading is and what it involves.

 The question a lot of people who are not familiar with the forex market ask is – how does forex work?
 The answer is simple.
 Traders buy and sell currencies to those who need it.
 The process itself is not that straightforward though as there are various parties involved in the buying and selling.
 In the market, you will encounter brokers mediate the trade between institutions and traders.
 There are also market forces that influence which currencies are popular at a given time.
 Overall, the currency is like any other commodity that is influenced by forces of demand and supply.

 What qualifications are needed to trade?

 When it comes to the qualifications needed to trade, no stringent rules dictate who can trade and who cannot.
 Anyone with a little cash can get into forex trading.
-When it comes to qualities though, various skills are needed to succeed.
+When it comes to qualities though, various skills, including trading computer, are needed to succeed.
 The forex market is quite volatile and successful traders must be good managers.
 You must be able to handle pressure and also be skilled enough to apply the right decisions when necessary.
 A good combination of forex risk management skills and experience is thus needed to succeed.

 Which items are mainly traded?

 As stated earlier, the forex market is all about exchanging currencies for a profit.
 Every currency in the world can be traded for a profit.
 Some currencies are more valuable than others though.
 The two main markets that have the highest volumes of trade are the European, Asian and American markets.
 These markets are open at different times during the day.
 In terms of the actual trade, traders can only exchange currency in pairs.
 This is because the trade of one currency is always tied to another.
 The seven major pairs involved in the forex market are EUR/USD, USD/JPY, GBP/USD, USD/CHF, USD/CAD, and AUD/USD.